 Following 80 20 principle and our own expeirence 20% of your users give 80% of profit for most of the businesses.
 The proportion can be slitly different, for example 30% to 70%.
 Not all users are equal for your marketing, some customers create more problems than profit.

 You need to identify to the top user segments and maximize outcome from them.

-Google Analytics can help you to segment users based on their importance so you could sell more to your best customers.
+In this article we would share how to use Google Analytics to earn more by doing less.
+Google Analytics can help you to perform 80-20 analysis for your business segmenting users based on their importance so you could sell more to your best customers.

 - Determine the most valuable users in Google Analytics using 80 20 analysis

 - Individualize content for most valuable users using Google and Facebook Ads